 3. Social-Payment Apps

-Embedded within social media sites, these apps allow users to send and receive money without ever having to leave their most loved social network.
-With wallets built in and instant payments, they redefine the meaning of convenience.
+Embedded within social media platforms, these apps let users transfer money without leaving their most loved social networks.
+Built-in wallets and instant transactions redefine the meaning of convenience.

 Best for: Social media sites looking to drive more engagement and grow monetization.